ai4life-opencalls/oc_1_project_3/README.md

    If you get an error, you will need to install it.
 Otherwise, you can skip to step 3.
 2. Install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/).
 Make sure to check "Add to Path environment variable".
 Restart your terminal and verify that now conda works.
 3. Let's download the repository.
-In the terminal, type the following lines:
+In the terminal, type the following lines (see the primer on bash commands below):
     ```bash
-    cd ~
     mkdir git
     cd git
     git clone https://github.com/ai4life-opencalls/oc_1_project_3